Generalizability of Adversarial Robustness Under Distribution Shifts: Background on Domain Generalization

 where $\mathcal L$ is the cross-entropy loss for the classification task.
-Note that the model is not allowed to sample the target domain during training.
+However, the model is not allowed to sample the target domain during training.
 Therefore, most methods use the empirical risk of the source datasets as a proxy for the true target risk.
 The supervised average risk ($\mathcal{E}$) is given by:

 with $(x,y)\sim S$.
 In practice, we define a fixed held-out validation set $S^v\subset S$.
 The average risk on this source validation set is used to select the best model, which is evaluated on the target domain \emph{without} any fine-tuning steps.
 In what follows, Section \ref{sec:empirical} (and Section \ref{sec:certified}) investigates the generalizability of empirical (and certified) robustness to diverse target domains.
 In both sections, we follow the advice of DomainBed~\citep{domainbed} in using empirical risk minimization (ERM) as a baseline method, and we focus on the effect of robustifying ERM.